-While filing for bankruptcy is an option, think of it as a last resort.
-Filing for Chapter 7 or Chapter 13 doesn’t always set you free from student loan debt, and neither will help much if you owe back taxes, child support or alimony.
-Plus you’ll be at the mercy of a bankruptcy trustee, who will control your finances for a minimum of three to six months in the case of Chapter 7, or up to five years in a Chapter 13 filing.
+While filing for bankruptcy is an option, consider it a last resort.
+Filing for Chapter 7 or Chapter 13 doesn’t always set you free from student loan debt, nor will it help much if you owe back taxes, child support or alimony.
+Plus, you’ll be at the mercy of a bankruptcy trustee, who will control your finances for a minimum of three to six months in the case of Chapter 7 or up to five years in a Chapter 13 filing.
 Set up a free consultation with a bankruptcy attorney to review your options.

 What actually happens when you file for bankruptcy?
 To find out, watch this video:

 You’ll have to pay for these professional debt management programs, but they’re likely to lead to more savings than you could negotiate on your own.

 Another way to help get out of credit card debt is to get yourself involved in a Debt Management Plan, or DMP.

 This is a program created for you by a credit counselor to lower the interest rate on credit card debt and create an affordable monthly payment that reduces the debt in three to five years.